 Rabbuka falls violently during the 2011 Oakbank jumps racing carnival.

-The horse, when racing in a jumps race, is confronted with the task of galloping at high speed and being forced to clear obstacles of considerable height, whilst being surrounded by a group of other horses attempting the same.
+When racing in a jumps race, the horse is confronted with the task of galloping at high speed and being forced to clear obstacles of considerable height, whilst being surrounded by a group of other horses attempting the same.
 To avoid injury or death the horse must clear each obstacle with an accuracy which is difficult when galloping at speed.

 As horses fatigue, it becomes more difficult to properly negotiate the obstacles.
 That is why we see such a high percentage of falls occurring in the latter stages of a race.